Party Ready Croquettes!

 One of my favorite appys on the menu at my local Cuban restaurant is the lightly breaded, fried béchamel fritter platter; it’s studded with salty, smoked ham called Croquetas de jamón.
 Unlike their Southern cousin the hush puppy, these little delicacies are way too delicious to give to the dog.
 These croquettes are terrific with a glass of dry white wine or with a beer during the big game!

 They are easier to make than you think and, better yet, you can prepare them all the way to the frying stage, then freeze them for later use.
-In my catering days, we used to have whole days dedicated to make ahead and freezable appys, so that we could “grab and go” on the way to client parties.
+In my catering days, we used to have whole days dedicated to making ahead and freezable appys, so that we could “grab and go” on the way to client parties.

 Start by making a rich white custardy béchamel sauce.
 Add some smoked ham, and then chill the mixture in the fridge.
 Mold the chilled mixture into small cylinders and then bread them.
-Before serving, heat up the oil and fry them to golden brown.
+Before serving, heat up the oil and fry them to a golden brown.
 It only takes a minute or two.
 The crunchy outside leads to a melty inside.
 Add a spicy sauce, and you have an appy everyone will enjoy.

 Croquetas de Jamón